Innovations and New Crops for Brandenburg's Organic Market

 Timo Kaphengst

-How can new crops and innovative products be successfully integrated into Brandenburg’s organic value chains?
+How can minor and niche crops and innovative products be successfully integrated into Brandenburg’s organic value chains?
 What potential do speciality and niche crops offer for regional markets – and what conditions are needed for cultivation, processing, and marketing?

 The second Market Information Talk 2026 focuses on innovations and emerging crops for Brandenburg’s organic market.
 Particular attention is given to speciality and niche crops such as millet, buckwheat, quinoa, sea buckthorn, flaxseed, and legumes, which have gained increasing importance for regional value creation in recent years.

-- Practical insights into the cultivation, processing, and marketing of specialty and niche crops
+- Practical insights into the cultivation, processing and marketing of speciality and niche crops

-- Experiences from product development and regional value chains
+- Experiences from product development and marketing for regional products

-- Exchange with stakeholders from agriculture, processing, trade, and product innovation
+- Exchange with stakeholders from farming, product development, processing, marketing and sales

 Event Overview

-Building on these discussions, practical case studies will provide insights into current developments surrounding speciality and niche crops as well as innovative approaches to product development.
-Concrete examples will illustrate opportunities and challenges along the value chain.
+Practical presentations will provide insights into current developments in speciality and niche crops, as well as approaches to product development, marketing and sales.
+Through concrete examples, opportunities and challenges along the value chain will be highlighted.